Genre: Fantasy/Sci-fi/Fiction

 I had a few issues with this book and I hate to write anything negative, but I won't write a false review and compromise my integrity as an reviewer, otherwise I may as well not be reviewing.

 The first issue I had was the writing.
 Now, I make mistakes with my grammar and spelling as much as the next person but then again, I don't have an editor so I think myself and my other fellow reviewers can be excused to some degree.
+However, there are a lot in this book, and I mean a lot.
+Nearly all the books I've read have had one or two in that make me chuckle a little bit, but some of the errors in this confused me some what.

 Even so, I could probably ignore spelling mistakes, if it were not the sentence structure that annoyed me a bit too, and the way things tended to jump around a lot.
 I think with a good editing these sorts of errors could easily have been avoided, so it's a shame that I've had to drop my rating partially based on that fact.